Sunday, August 30, 2020

 Gentle waves at the beach are fun.
 The sun shines, the sand is sparkling, and the people surf.

 In the Philippines, the coast of San Narciso in the province of Zambales is one of the country's finest beaches and a surfing destination.
-The Crystal Beach.
-A surfing paradise in the North.
+Crystal Beach is a surfing paradise in the North.

 In May 2019, I traveled about 4 hours from Manila, the Philippine capital, to reach this surfing spot.
 Its proximity to Manila makes it an ideal weekend getaway to escape stress and regain vitality briefly.